havah-project/goloop-havah/testsuite/README.md

 # TEST Suite

-A collection of test suite for goloop.
+A collection of test suite for goloop-havah.
 It includes test cases for continuous integration system.

 ## Requirements